Get a naturopathic doctor consultation online in Canada

-If you have a consultation on Maple, the ND may also offer you the option for in-person follow-up appointments at their clinic.
+Depending on your plan, your consultation may be covered by private insurance.
+The naturopathic doctor may also offer you the option for in-person follow-up appointments at their clinic.

 Food sensitivity testing

-Our NDs can order food sensitivity tests through our partner LifeLabs in Ontario and British Columbia.
-This can help determine the cause of symptoms like gas, bloating, heartburn, cramps and irregular bowel movements.
-This can help determine if hidden food sensitivities are contributing to your symptoms.
+Our licensed naturopathic doctors can order food sensitivity tests through our partner LifeLabs in Ontario and British Columbia.
+This can help determine the cause of symptoms like gas, bloating, heartburn, cramps, and irregular bowel movements, and if hidden food sensitivities are contributing to your symptoms.